Moving to France: Expat Registration Guide

 Auto-Entrepreneur / Micro-Entreprise Registration (URSSAF)

-MANDATORYEU + Non-EUThe micro-entreprise regime (formerly auto-entrepreneur) is France's simplified self-employment structure, well suited to freelancers and small business owners.
-Registration is free, entirely online, and takes under 15 minutes via URSSAF.
-A SIRET number (14-digit business identifier) arrives within days, after which you can legally invoice clients.
-Contributions are calculated as a flat percentage of actual turnover, so if you earn nothing in a given period, you pay nothing.
+MANDATORYEU + Non-EUAuto-Entrepreneur / Micro-Entreprise Registration (URSSAF) in France: Before issuing any invoice or starting any self-employed activity in France.
+France's micro-entreprise status (formerly auto-entrepreneur) is the simplest way to operate as self-employed.
+Registration is free, done entirely online via guichet-entreprises.fr, and takes under 15 minutes.
+Your SIRET number (14-digit business identifier) arrives within a few days, after which you can invoice clients legally.
+Social contributions are charged as a flat percentage of actual turnover; if you earn nothing in a quarter, you pay nothing.
+For higher earners or those with significant professional expenses, other structures (EURL, SASU) may be more tax-efficient.

 - Valid identity document (passport or EU ID)